Welcome to Connecticut - Hartford Region - Central

 The Connecticut River Valley is also the historic location of tobacco fields with their characteristic open-air barns.
 These make good subject for photographers on leisurely rides through the valley.
 When it comes to lodgings, inns and bed-and-breakfast establishments are nestled in the rolling countryside and in scenic villages.
 Hartford and the larger towns feature fine full-service hotels.
 And at highway exits are many comfortable chain hotels with nicely priced accommodations.

-- Mother's Day Jazz Brunch at Wadsworth Atheneum - Hartford, CT
+- Gorey’s Worlds at Wadsworth Antheneum - Hartford, CT